-As a community constable, you'll use your understanding of cultural and social issues within your local community to work with SA Police and the community.
+Working as a community constable for SA Police, you will use your understanding of cultural and social issues within your local community to bridge the gap by working with community and for SA Police to provide an accessible and culturally safe police service to all.
 To join us, you need to be an honest and respected leader with a strong desire to assist the community and the ability to meet challenges head-on.

-To learn more about the entry requirements for applying as a community constable with SA Police, contact our Aboriginal and Torres Strait Islander employee coordinator on 7322 3353.
+To learn more about the entry requirements for applying as a community constable with SA Police, contact our First Nations Employee and Community Constable Coordinator on 7322 4139.

 You must either be an Australian or New Zealand citizen, or hold Australian permanent residency to join SA Police.